antoktm/stream-monitor/README.md

 ## Configuration
 - After the scripts has been downloaded, create/edit the configuration file.
 The configuration template is available from the `default.conf` file.
 It is highly advised that full paths are being used for the configurations related with files and directories.
 - Populate the list with the streams that will be monitored.
+The basic format of the list is : `channel id (numerical),channel name,address`.
   - UDP based list supports multi-profile in separate multicast addresses.
 Refer to `udplist.csv` file for UDP list.
   - HLS based list only supports single url in each lines, but this url may support multiple bitrate and all those bitrate profiles will be monitored.
 Refer to `hlslist.csv` for the HLS list formatting.
 - Update the configuration file according to the list that will be used.